Kotlin/KEEP/proposals/stdlib/window-sliding.md

 ### Implementation

-See reference implementation in branch [rr/stdlib/window](https://github.com/JetBrains/kotlin/compare/rr/stdlib/window)
+See reference implementation in branch [stdlib/window](https://github.com/JetBrains/kotlin/compare/stdlib/window~9...stdlib/window)

 ## Unresolved questions

- - should we provide `windowedBackward` for indexed collections?
-What are the use cases?
-    - **resolution**: do not provide until use cases are clear in demand
- - should we provide `windowIndices` and `windowBackwardIndices` as well?
-    - **resolution**: do not provide until use cases are clear in demand
- - Whether or not to allow window size of 0
-    * neither of analogs allows
-    * (con) strange corner case — makes not much of sense to obtain a series of zero-sized windows.
-    * (pro) valid operation and it's possible to implement.
-    * (pro) reduce possible crash cases as crash generally is more dangerous
-    - **resolution**: do not allow
- - what to do with the last window having less than the specified `size` elements:
+ 1. what to do with the last window having less than the specified `size` elements:
     - keep partial window(s) — required for cases like batch processing
     - drop partial window(s) — for cases like moving average
         * Trailing batches could be filtered out with `filterNot { it.size < windowSize }` operation.